 Now we come to the opening of the great seventh seal.
 This is a climactic event in the book of Revelation.

 “When He opened the seventh seal, there was silence in heaven for about half an hour.

-The opening of the seventh seal caused an ominous and eerie silence in heaven for about a half an hour.
+The seventh seal’s opening caused an ominous and eerie silence in heaven for about half an hour.
 The seventh seal that launches the second series of seven, the trumpet judgments, caused a hush across heaven.
 “What can we expect now?
 It must be something perilous and grim.”
 Great apprehension fell over everyone in contrast to the shouts of celebration in the previous chapter.

 And I saw the seven angels who stand before God, and to them were given seven trumpets.

 Out of the seventh seal falls seven trumpet judgments and seven bowl judgments.
 The seven trumpets are not the same as the seven seals.
 They do not cover the same ground as the seals but proceed out of the sixth seal.
 Both the bowl judgments and the trumpet judgments are within the seal judgments.
 These judgments are one series in three movements.

 Then another angel, having a golden censer, came and stood at the altar.
 He was given much incense, that he should offer it with the prayers of all the saints upon the golden altar which was before the throne.